GeoMcDan/cliese/README.md

     app()
 ```

-Alias `ExtendedTyper` and keep exporting commands.
-Until you add pipeline features, behaviour is identical to Typer.
+Alias `TyperPlus` and keep exporting commands.
+Until you add pipeline features, behavior is identical to Typer.

----

 ## Core Concepts